UPDATE: 16-May-2018: I got FPP for my Motorola.

 Motorola’s support wouldn’t give me a blink of an eye if I had that experience with my Motorola XPR 7550e.

-If you want a dual-band analog and digital transceiver with FBB that has good quality RX and TX capabilities, well…the HD1GPS is the answer.
+If you want a dual-band analog and digital transceiver with FBB that has good quality RX and TX capabilities for SOCIAL and NON EMERGENCY COMM OPERATIONS, well…the HD1GPS is the answer.

 /s/ Alfonso Faustino (K6ASF)